 The main causes of winter losses are queenless colonies, starvation, varroa and damp in the hives.
 All of these are within your control.
 Your bees are a valuable asset, and they deserve your best attention.
-Bees first, holiday second!
 You should aim to lose no more than one hive in 10 in winter.
 Cleaning out dead hives in spring is dismal work.

 Aim to complete your winter preparation by late September.
 Use our Winter Prep record card to keep track of your preparation.
-See our webpage Beekeeping/hive records.
 Don’t try to rely on your memory.
 These notes apply to hives that are not moved to the heather in August.

 Mid August.
 Check that the colony has a laying queen.
 Look for eggs, larvae and sealed brood.
 If there is no queen, unite the colony to a queenright colony, or call for help.
 Your colony should have at least five deep frames of bees.
 I winter my hives on a brood and a half and one part-filled super of honey, with no queen excluder.

 End of August.
 Remove any part-filled supers for re-fitting later.
 Check the weight of the hive by hefting, lifting one side from the stand.
 The hive should feel as if it is nailed to the hive stand.
 I leave all the honey in the brood box and half brood box for the bees.

 Aim to finish winter-feeding by early September.
 Feeding in early September while the weather is still warm will stimulate the queen to continue laying for a while.
-If you delay feeding until October, the weather may be cold, the bees will not take the feed down, and the feed will just go bad.
+If you delay feeding until October, the weather may be cold, the bees will not take the feed down, and the feed will just go mouldy.

 Remove the empty feeder when the hive weight is OK.
 Place an eke, a 25mm high square wooden frame, on the top brood box.
 Place a tray of Apiguard on the top brood frames, open side up, and refit the crown board on the eke, with the feed holes sealed.